kojiishi/switchbot-rs/cli/README.md

 Command> if/power=on/off/on
 ```
 The example above turns off the device if the power status is on,
-and turns it on if the power status is off.
+and turns it on otherwise.

 When [multiple devices] are selected,
 the first device is used to compute the condition.